Warren Worthington III: Angel again

-After Psylocke is eviscerated by X-Men prisoner Sabretooth during an escape attempt, Warren and the X-Men track him down and capture him, but not before he is able to badly damage Warren's metal wings.
-Over time, the damage to his wings spreads.
-Eventually, the metal wings shatter completely, revealing that his feathered wings have been growing back within them and have broken them apart from the inside.
-This follows a visit from Ozymandias, who tells him that he is indeed one of Apocalypse's chosen ones.
-Reclaiming his original Angel powers, Warren still retains his blue skin color.
+In an attempt to put his dark days behind him, Warren retires his "Death" uniform in favor of the blue/white costume Magneto made for him.
+After Psylocke is eviscerated by X-Men prisoner Sabretooth during an escape attempt, Warren and the X-Men track him down and capture him, but not before he badly damages Warren's metal wings.
+Eventually, the metal wings shatter completely, revealing that Warren's feathered wings have been growing back within them and have broken them apart from the inside.